deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 Therefore, the revised Pipeline object has the following API:

 - Core functions:
-    - `run(data, parameters)`: the core of the class.
+    - `run(data, parameters, debug)`: the core of the class.
 Relies on `networkx` for most of the heavy-lifting.
 Check out the implementation (https://github.com/ZanSara/haystack-2.0-draft/blob/main/new-haystack/haystack/pipeline/pipeline.py) for details: the code is heavily commented on the main loop and on the handling of non-trivial execution paths like branch selection, parallel branch execution, loops handling, multiple input/output and so on.
+For the effects of `debug`, see the dedicated section below.
     - `draw(path)`: as in the old Pipeline object.
 Based on `pygraphviz` (which requires `graphviz`), but we might need to look for pure Python alternatives based on Matplotlib to reduce our dependencies.
 - Graph building:
     - `add_node(name, node, parameters)`: adds a disconnected node to the graph.
 It expects Haystack nodes in the `node` parameter and will fail if they aren't respecting the contract.
 See below for a more detailed discussion of the Nodes' contract.
     - `get_node(name)`: returns the node's information stored in the graph
-    - `connect(nodes)`: chains a series of nodes together.
+    - `connect(input_node, output_nodes)`: connects nodes together.
 It will fail if the nodes inputs and outputs do not match: see the Nodes' contract to understand how Nodes can declare their I/O.
 - Docstore management:
     - `add_store(name, store)`: adds a DocumentStore to the stores that are passed down to the nodes through the `stores` variable.
     - `list_stores()`: returns all connected stores.